Súper Astro Jr.

-Súper Astro Jr. (Spanish for "Super Star Jr.", born June 12, 1996) is the ring name of a Mexican luchador enmascarado (masked professional wrestler) working for Consejo Mundial de Lucha Libre (CMLL) as a tecnico (the protagonist or face characters in professional wrestling).
-Súper Astro Jr.'s real name is not a matter of public record, which is traditional for masked wrestlers who have never lost their mask in the ring.
+Súper Astro Jr. (Spanish for "Super Star Jr.", born June 12, 1996) is the ring name (Note: Traditionally, Mexican sources will not report on the birth name of a masked wrestler who has never been unmasked in the ring.) of a Mexican professional wrestler who worked for Consejo Mundial de Lucha Libre (CMLL) as a tecnico (the protagonist or face characters in professional wrestling).
 He is a second-generation wrestler, son of Súper Astro and wears the same mask as his father.
 He originally worked under the name King Star but later adopted his father's name.

 Early life

 Súper Astro Jr., born June 12, 1996, son of Juan Zezatti Ramírez, better known as the professional wrestler Súper Astro.
 Súper Astro Jr.'s real name has not been revealed, nor reported on, which is a tradition in Lucha Libre when a wrestler has not been unmasked.

 Growing up he was interested in various sports, not just professional wrestling, and originally focused on baseball.
 At age 12 he was given an opportunity to play baseball at the highest national level for his age, but personal circumstances prevented it from happening, instead it encouraged him to focus on wrestling.
 While professional wrestling is his focus, he also plays baseball in the local Cuemanco baseball league as a third baseman.
 He previously worked as an auto mechanic and later on as a physiotherapist before dedicating his focus to wrestling full time.